-- The operations of the Phase 1 Work Program include the undertaking of geological studies at an estimated cost of \$500,000, the reprocessing of up to 5,000 kilometers of 2D seismic, if available and of high enough quality, at an estimated expenditure of \$1,000,000 and the acquisition and processing of either 1,000 kilometers of 2D seismic or a combination of 2D seismic and 3D seismic, up to a maximum expenditure of \$10,000,000.
+- The operations of the Phase 1 Work Program include the undertaking of geological studies at an estimated cost of \$500,000, the reprocessing of up to 5,000 kilometers of 2D seismic, if available and of high enough quality, at an estimated expenditure of \$1,000,000 and the acquisition and processing of either 1,000 kilometers of 2D seismic or a combination of 2D seismic and 3D seismic, up to a maximum expenditure of \$1,000,000.
 Santos has until October 4, 2009 to complete the Phase 1 Work Program.
-Although there are no penalties to Santos if it does not start the program in the allotted time frame, if Santos fails to complete the Phase 1 Work Program on time, we may require it to transfer its shares in South Petroleum back to us.
+Although there are no penalties to Santos if it does not start the program in the allotted time frame, if Santos fails to complete the Phase 1 Work Program or time, we may require it to transfer its shares in South Petroleum back to us.
 Within 60 days of the completion of the Phase 1 Work Program, Santos may withdraw from the Farm-In Agreement. - The operations in the Phase 2 Work Program include the drilling of three exploration and three appraisal wells with a maximum expenditure of \$7,000,000 per well.
 In the event Santos spends in excess of \$43 million on the exploration and appraisal wells, we are required to pay 30% of the excess expenditure.
 Santos will consult with, and endeavor to reach agreement with, us on the location of the wells to be drilled in the Phase 2 Work Program.
 In the event that we are unable to agree on any such location, Santos will have the right to determine that location.
 Santos will use its best efforts to commence the drilling of the first exploration well in the Phase 2 Work Program as soon as practicable after the commencement of Phase 2 Work Period (and in any event by no later than twelve months after that commencement) and commence the drilling of the second exploration well in the Phase 2 Work Program by not later than twelve months following the completion of the drilling of the first exploration well.
 There is no penalty if Santos does not meet the scheduled time table.
-Within 60 days of the completion of the drilling of the second exploration well, Santos may withdraw from the Farm-In Agreement.
+Within 60 days of the completion of the drilling of the first exploration well.
+There is no penalty if Santos does not meet the scheduled time table.
+Within 60 days of the completion of the drilling of the first exploration well.

-In connection with the Farm-In Agreement we entered into a Majority Shareholders' Agreement on November 16, 2006 with Santos governing our respective holdings in South Petroleum that will remain in effect until Santos withdraws from the Farm-In Agreement under the terms prescribed therein or ceases to be a shareholder in South Petroleum.
+In connection with the Farm-In Agreement, we entered into a Majority Shareholders' Agreement on November 16, 2006 with Santos governing our respective holdings in South Petroleum that will remain in effect until Santos withdraws from the Farm-In Agreement under the terms prescribed therein or ceases to be a shareholder in South Petroleum.